Regulatory Compliance and Environmental Conservation

 Michigan Department of Agriculture and Rural Development

-The Michigan Agriculture Environmental Assurance Program (MAEAP) helps and recognizes farmers who reduce erosion and runoff from private land into
+The Michigan Agriculture Environmental Assurance Program (MAEAP) helps and recognizes farmers who reduce erosion and runoff from private land into public waters.
+The program is administered by MDARD and delivered by your local conservation district.

 • Michigan On Farm Produce Safety Program